 Filmmakers can never control what becomes a meme, and a couple of scenes from Captain Phillips are firmly part of internet vernacular.
 Don’t think any of the laughs they generate represent the tone or content of Paul Greengrass’s tense thriller.

-Based on a true story, Hanks is the titular captain whose boat, the MV Maersk Alabama, is laid siege by Somali pirates.
+This movie based on a true story sees Hanks as the titular captain whose boat, the MV Maersk Alabama, is laid siege by Somali pirates.
 Carefully, Phillips manages to keep his crew safe without aggravating their captors too much, and the mix of empathy and cunning required makes it a role practically designed for Hanks.